klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 ```

-Do you want to update your account's key with multiple [AccountKeys]?
-The example below explains how to create an account instance with multiple account keys.
+Do you want to update your Klaytn account's key with multiple [AccountKeys]?
+The example below explains how to create an [Account] instance with multiple private keys that what you want to use (You can create an [Account] instance with multiple public keys via [caver.account.create]).
 Same again, after feeding the account instance created to the `account` field inside the transaction object, the left rest of the updating process is just the same as the above example.

-First, let's create an account to update with [AccountKeyWeightedMultiSig].
+First, let's create an Account instance to update with [AccountKeyWeightedMultiSig].
 For [AccountKeyWeightedMultiSig], a threshold and a weight for each key must be defined.
 To do this, use [caver.account.weightedMultiSigOptions].
 The first parameter is the threshold, and the second parameter is an array containing the weight for each key.

 ```javascript
 // Create an account with three private keys using AccountKeyWeightedMultiSig